-28 Feb How Long Does an Oxycontin High Last?
+28 Feb How Long Does an Oxycontin (Oxycodone) High Last?

 The Center for Diseases Prevention and Control confirmed the leading cause of accidental death in the US is drug overdose.
 There were 52,404 fatalities due to opioid addiction in 2015.
 While Oxycontin can only be legally distributed by doctors, it is still an opioid of choice for many addicts.
 According to a 2016 study by the Center for Behavioral Health Statistics and Quality 20.5 million Americans, ages 12 and up suffered from addiction in 2015.
 Of that number, 2 million abused prescription substances.

-Though oxy may appear to be widely accepted and is promoted to patients from medical experts, it’s chemical compounds have a high risk of developing an OxyContin addiction.
+Though oxy may appear to be widely accepted and is promoted to patients from medical experts, it’s chemical compounds and ease of obtaining the prescription medication have a high risk of developing an OxyContin addiction.
 Responsible users have the potential to become addicts even when following doctor’s orders.

 What’s worse, addicts who use oxy have a higher risk of using heroin later in life.
 This is because an OxyContin high is like that of heroin, and once the body reaches a level of tolerance and grows increasingly ineffective to an oxy high, heroin often becomes the next step.